Esther

 3:8 And Haman said unto king Ahasuerus (Artaxerxes), There is a certain people scattered abroad and dispersed among the people in all the provinces of your kingdom; and their laws are diverse from all people; neither keep they the king's laws: therefore it is not for the king's profit to suffer them.
 (Wis 2:14-15)

-These certain dispersed people are Israelites.
+These certain dispersed people are the Israelites.
 When the Assyrians rose to power, they were part of Yahweh's punishment upon disobedient Israel.
-The Israelites were taken captive and relocated throughout the coastlands.
-These are some of the scattered “lost sheep”.
+Our Israelite ancestors were taken captive and relocated throughout the coast lands.
+These are some of the scattered “lost sheep” Jesus sent His disciples to regather.

 3:9 If it please the king, let it be written that they may be destroyed: and I will pay ten thousand talents of silver to the hands of those that have the charge of the business, to bring it into the king's treasuries.